Ben-A-Sabu/todo-app/README.md

 - User Profile: Personalize your experience by adding your name, photo, and other relevant details.
 - Task Count: The app provides a count of tasks for each filter category, giving you an overview of your task distribution.

-# Demo

-Check out the live demo of Todo App at https://ben-a-sabu.github.io/todo-app/.

 # Getting Started